ryantorsparks/neuralnet/README.md

 # neuralnet
 I've tried to do/translate the Stanford cs231n assignment into kdb/q.
 Currently, I've only looked at assignments 1 and 2, which cover:
 * 2 layer neural networks
-* n-layer fully connected neural networks
+* n-layer fully connected neural networks (10 layer example)
 * different update functions:
   * sgd
   * sgd momentum